Fundraising events are a lot of work.

-There are LOTS of ways to generate money for your event.
+There are LOTS of ways to generate money for your fundraising event.
 In addition to ticket sales and sponsorships, you can add live or silent auctions, activities like a wine pull, games like heads-or-tails, funding trees, and raise the paddle.

 The trick is to add things that your attendees will enjoy and will participate in.
 For example, if your audience is made up of people who love animals, then a package of pet toys, treats, and more will be popular.
 “Sponsor a Stall” might do really well at a horse rescue event.

 On the other hand, if your audience can barely afford the event ticket, you’re not going to raise much money with an auction.

 More tips to make your event a success

 - Start planning early.
 Working at the last minute leaves you no time to cultivate relationships or get the sponsors you really want.
 And no one does their best work at the 11th hour.